hi-digital/pdf-generator/README.md

    composer config -g http-basic.packages.typeset.sh "{PUBLIC_ID}" "{TOKEN}"
    ```

-2. Create a new github access token or use a existing to access the private package.
+2. Create a new GitHub access token or use an existing to access the private package.
 To manage your github access tokens
    go
    to [https://github.com/settings/tokens](https://github.com/settings/tokens).
 Or skip
    this step and follow the bash instructions on step 3.